anayebi/keras-extra/README.md

     pip install --upgrade git+git://github.com/fchollet/keras.git --user

-2. Add this file to your Keras installation in the layers directory (keras/layers/)
+2. Add extra.py to your Keras installation in the layers directory (keras/layers/)

 3. Now, to use any layer, just run: